 ‘Posted’ date refers to the last revision of an entry.

-This Companion is only 80% complete; for any errors or omissions please use the Contact page to get in touch.
+This Companion is about 90% complete; for any errors or omissions please use the Contact page to get in touch.

 The inclusion of any material listed on www.mouritz.org does not imply endorsement or support.